Get a head start on university computer science concepts

 Please email your essay responses to UCLA_CSSI@googlegroups.com with the subject line “UCLA CSSI Diversity Scholarship: Applicant Full Name”.
 You may ask your teacher or counselor to email their letter of recommendation to the same email address with the subject line “Letter for UCLA CSSI Diversity Scholarship: Applicant Full Name”.

-Summer 2024 deadline to apply: May 8th.
+Summer 2025 application will open on March 15 and the deadline to apply is May 1st.
 Students will be notified on May 15th.

 Program Type: Commuter